BiniyamDS/node-cheerio/README.md

 using `cheerio`
 ## Things to do
 - [x] Fetch data from url
-- [ ] apply css selector and print text
+- [x] Apply css selector and print text
+- [ ] Format text
-- [ ] get user input from commandline and make it dynamic
+- [ ] Get user input from commandline and make it dynamic